Toenail Fungus Spreading

 But even if your ounces of prevention have done little to keep toenail fungus away, there are other treatments available.
 These are prescription medications or treatments, so you will need to see a doctor about the problem.

-One form of prescription treatment is the use of oral antifungal medication, which works similarly to antibiotic medication.
+One form of prescription treatment is an oral antifungal medication, which works similarly to antibiotic medication.
 The most popular medication used to treat toenail fungus is called Terbinafine, also better known as Lamisil.

 This medication is not always the preferred choice for many due to its side effects.
 They can range from an upset stomach.
 And in rare cases, liver problems.
 Talk to your doctor about everything you are taking when you are talking about Lamisil.

-There are some prescription topical creams that also work very well for toenail fungus, without the annoying side effects.
+Some prescription topical creams also work very well for toenail fungus, without the annoying side effects.
 These creams need to be used for a long period of time, often up to one year, to have their desired effect.

 But if this is something you struggle with regularly, a regular cream may be a good idea.